btcnyc/classes/docs/topics/index.md

 Learn how to run your own node and take control of your Bitcoin experience.

-* [00 – Getting Started](bitcoin-node/00-getting-started/lesson.md): Install and configure a Bitcoin node using platforms like Umbrel or Start9.
+* [Getting Started](bitcoin-node/00-getting-started/lesson.md): Install and configure a Bitcoin node using platforms like Umbrel or Start9.

 *(More topics coming soon — privacy, multisig, mining, and sovereignty!)*